 - An identification of any relevant treatment records available at a federal facility, such as a VA medical center.
 VA will retrieve relevant records the veteran adequately identifies and authorizes VA to obtain.

 - Any forms required for special circumstances benefits, e.g., Post-Traumatic Stress Disorder (PTSD), Individual Unemployability (IU), Aid and Aid Attendance benefits, etc.

-As the VA advises, if you file a claim in the FDC program and it is determined that other records exist that the VA needs to decide your claim, the VA will remove the claim from the FDC Program and process it in the Standard Claim Process.
+As VA advises, if you file a claim in the FDC program and it is determined that other records exist that VA needs to decide your claim, VA will remove the claim from the FDC Program and process it in the Standard Claim Process.

-In the Standard Claim Process, a veteran relies on the VA to obtain evidence of their disability.
-This may include government records, such as from the service or VA medical facilities, and from private medical providers or others.
-The vet must give the VA enough information about the evidence so the VA can request it from the person or agency that has it.
+In the Standard Claim Process, a veteran relies on VA to obtain evidence of their disability.
+This may include government records, such as from the service or VA medical facilities, private medical providers, or others.
+The vet must give VA enough information about the evidence so VA can request it from the person or agency that has it.

 A veteran has up to a year after the VA receives an initial claim to provide additional information to support the claim.
 If additional information is provided for a claim in the FDC process, it becomes a standard claim.